Zoetermeer/latro/README.rst

 Running the tests
 =================

-Latro already has an extensive test suite.
+Latro already has an extensive test suite in the ``tests`` directory.
 The tests are built in a slightly unorthodox way: the interpreter executable prints its answers in an S-expression format, and tests are written in Racket such that S-expressions are read into a Racket test harness.
 We do this because AST's and types can get quite verbose, and trees annotated with things like source locations and